European Olympic Committees

-The European Olympic Committees (EOC; Comités olympiques européens, COE) is an organisation based in Rome, Italy, consisting of 50 National Olympic Committees from the continent of Europe.
+The European Olympic Committees (EOC; Comités olympiques européens, COE) is an international organization which represents the current 50 National Olympic Committees of Europe.
 Among other duties, the EOC organizes three major multi-sport events.
 These are the European Youth Olympic Festival, the Games of the Small States of Europe and the European Games.

+It is affiliated with the International Olympic Committee and its affiliated bodies, including the Association of National Olympic Committees, and serves as the continental association of Europe.

 The EOC has no connection with another multi-sport event called the European Championships, which are organised by various European discipline-specific sports associations.

 Member nations

 In the following table, the year in which the NOC was recognised by the International Olympic Committee (IOC) is also given if it is different from the year in which the NOC was created.